-Handcrafted & Historic...along the Heritage Trail
+Handcrafted & Historic On Elkhart County’s Heritage Trail

 From BUGGIES and RV’S to ART and the AMISH, celebrate the creativity and ingenuity of today and yesterday.

 See and learn how Mae West and an RV impacted the 1930’s movie industry.
 See the works of some of the Midwest’s greatest artists including Indiana’s largest Norman Rockwell collection.
 Revel in the majesty of a Beaux-Arts mansion that “Alka-Seltzer built” while admiring Tiffany’s and Rodin’s.
 Take a walk and hear about the legendary creations of Hoosier Cabinets then see the quilt art of our very own version of “Grandma Moses”.
 Meet Amish handcrafters in their workshops.
-Watch, learn, and make amazing creations from glass blowing to wooden quilts and fresh baked scones.
+Watch, learn, and make amazing creations from wooden quilts to fresh baked scones.

 YOU’LL BE AMAZED AT THE STORIES, ADMIRE THE BEAUTY, AND LEARN HOW ELKHART COUNTY’S HISTORY HAS IMPACTED OUR NATION.